modin-project/modin/docs/usage_guide/optimization_guide/index.rst

 Modin DataFrame allows for users to use their own aggregations built with this module.
 Visit the :doc:`appropriate section </flow/modin/core/dataframe/algebra>` of the documentation for the steps to do it.

-Do not mix pandas and Modin DataFrames
+Avoid mixing pandas and Modin DataFrames
 """"""""""""""""""""""""""""""""""""""

-Although Modin is considered to be a drop-in replacement for pandas, they are not intended to be used together in a single flow.
+Although Modin is considered to be a drop-in replacement for pandas, Modin and pandas are not intended to be used together in a single flow.
 Passing a pandas DataFrame as an argument for a Modin's frame method may either slowdown the function (because it has to process non-distributed object) or raise an error.
-You would also get an undefined behaviour if pass a Modin frame to pandas methods, pandas identifies Modin's objects as a simple iterable, and so can't use its potential.
+You would also get an undefined behavior if you pass a Modin frame as an input to pandas methods, since pandas identifies Modin's objects as a simple iterable, and so can't use its potential.

 Copy-pastable example, showing how mixing pandas and Modin frames in a single flow may bottleneck performance: